FrancoCalan/roach_tools/README.md

 roach_port = 7147         # ROACH communication port
-upload     = False        # True: upload .bof/.bof.gz model to ROACH program    = False        # True: program FPGA with .bof model boffile    = ''           # .bof file to upload/program
-set_regs   = [{'name' : 'reg_name', 'val' : 1}] # Registers to set at startup
+upload     = False        # True: upload .bof/.bof.gz model to ROACH program    = False        # True: program FPGA with .bof model boffile    = ''           # Filepath of the .bof to upload/program set_regs   = [{'name' : 'reg_name', 'val' : 1}] # Registers to set at startup
-reset_regs = ['reg_name'] # Registers to reset (1->0) st startup
+reset_regs = ['reg_name'] # Registers to reset (1->0) at startup
 bw         = 1000         # Bandwidth used for plotting/simulation purposes (in MHz)
 ```
-For more complete examples check [here](https://github.com/FrancoCalan/roach_tools/tree/master/bin/config_files). for a full description of all posible parameters in a config file check here(add link).
+For more complete examples check [here](https://github.com/FrancoCalan/roach_tools/tree/master/bin/config_files).
+For a full description of all possible parameters in a config file check here(add link).

 ### CalanFpga

 CalanFpga is a wrapper around corr's FpgaClient.
 It implements most of the FpgaClients functions and adds new high level functions for easy ROACH development.
-Between these you can find:
+Among these you can find:

 * ROACH initialization
 * Read multiple snapshots/bram at the same time